meta-llama/llama-recipes/tools/benchmarks/llm_eval_harness/meta_eval_reproduce/README.md

 - Log in to the Huggingface website and click the 3.1 evals dataset pages and agree to the terms.
 - Follow the [Huggingface authentication instructions](https://huggingface.co/docs/huggingface_hub/en/quick-start#authentication) to gain read access for your machine.

-It is recommended to read the dataset card to understand the meaning of each column and use the viewer feature in the Huggingface dataset to view our dataset, such as this [MMLU-Pro](https://huggingface.co/datasets/meta-llama/Meta-Llama-3.1-8B-Instruct-evals/viewer/Meta-Llama-3.1-8B-Instruct-evals__mmlu_pro__details?row=0).
+It is recommended to read the dataset card to understand the meaning of each column and use the viewer feature in the Huggingface dataset to view our dataset.
 It is important to have some basic understanding of our dataset format and content before proceeding.

 ### Task Selection